xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 outcomes.

-In _The Direction of Time_, published posthumously in 1956, philosopher Hans Reichenbach made a daring conjecture called the “common cause principle.”
-Rebutting the adage “Correlation does not imply causation,” Reichenbach posited a much stronger idea: “No correlation without causation.”
+In _The Direction of Time_, published posthumously in 1956, philosopher Hans Reichenbach made a daring conjecture called the "common cause principle."
+Rebutting the adage "Correlation does not imply causation," Reichenbach posited a much stronger idea: "No correlation without causation."
 He meant that a correlation between two variables, X and Y, cannot come about by accident.
 Either one of the variables causes the other, or a third variable, say Z, precedes and causes them both.

-Our simple coin-flip experiment proves that Reichenbach’s dictum was too strong, because it neglects to account for the process by which observations are selected.
+Our simple coin-flip experiment proves that Reichenbach's dictum was too strong, because it neglects to account for the process by which observations are selected.
 There was no common cause of the outcome of the two coins, and neither coin communicated its result to the other.
 Nevertheless, the outcomes on our list were correlated.
-Reichenbach’s error was his failure to consider collider structures—the structure behind the data selection.
+Reichenbach's error was his failure to consider collider structures—the structure behind the data selection.

 - **Xie:** Does this "data selection" relates to quantum mechanics?